nathggns/Scrollbars/README.markdown

 	</script>

-# Useful information
+# Useful information.

-## Is it safe to use Scrollbars on the * selector?
+**Is it safe to use Scrollbars on the * selector?**

-Yes, Scrollbars detects if it is needed
+Yes, Scrollbars detects if it is needed.
+The speed difference is unnoticable.
+Of course, this isn't ideal if your running this on lots of elements, or on a production server.

+**Is it safe to not include the mousewheel plugin?**

+Yes, Scrollbars will just turn off mousewheel support if it is absent.